ClintH/ixfx-docs/src/pages/index.md

   can be applied elsewhere
 - Good type definitions and documentation for improved editor experience (in VS Code at least)
-- Plain, immutable data over rich objects
+- Plain, immutable data over complicated objects
 - Favour functional approaches over OOP

 ## This documentation